wints/documentation/ingredients/dashboard_setup/uri_scheme.md

 {% section optional %}{% endsection %}

-Setting the URI scheme is not strictly required if you are only going to use Branch to measure the number of clicks.
+Setting the URI scheme is not strictly required if you are only going to use Branch to measure the number of clicks for a given link.
 To obtain the number of installs, to deeplink to your app, or to do [anything else that Branch enables you to do](https://branch.io/features/), you need to choose a URI scheme and make sure it is consistent between the Dashboard.

 URI schemes are particular to the platform. {% if page.ios %}For iOS apps, the URI scheme can be specified in the .plist file under URL Types.{%endif%}{% if page.android %}For Android apps, the URI scheme can be specified in your project's manifest file.{%endif%} If you haven't added one to your {{page.platform_formatted}} app yet, you should choose a unique identifier for your app that no one else will use (e.g. `com.yourapp://`).